ImSanc/docker_practice/README.md

 - How to run docker compose ?
 docker-compose up

+- If docker compose file name is different? docker-compose -f <docker-compose.yml file name>

+-f is for the file name

 - Force build compose
 docker-compose up --build
 when you want to docker to build first , happened with me as it was not able to identify the changes i had to finally build the compose again for it to work